Family festivities or safe, solo celebrations. Here's how Europe is handling a Covid-19 Christmas | NewsChannel 3-12

 Poland

+A 10-day quarantine will be required for those returning to the country by public transportation.

+“Interrupting Covid-19 transmission is the only effective way to win the fight against coronavirus.
+The Covid-19 vaccine will make it possible.
+Before we start the vaccination process, however, we must be especially careful and responsible,” Niedzielski said.

-Cultural institutions in Poland — including theaters, cinemas, museums, art galleries and cultural centers — have been closed since November 7.
+Cultural institutions — including theaters, cinemas, museums, art galleries and cultural centers, which have all been closed since November 7 — will remain closed until January 17.

-The number of people allowed to attend church services is limited to a maximum of one person per 15 square meters.
+Churches can allow in a maximum of one person per 15 square meters of space.

-For events taking place outside, participants must maintain a distance of 1.5 meters from one another, and cover their nose and mouth.
+Anyone attending an outdoor event should maintain a distance of 1.5 meters (5 feet) and cover their nose and mouth.

-As of November 28, shopping centers and retail parks have been allowed to open, under a strict sanitary regime.

-Restaurants can prepare and serve food, but only for take-away and delivery.
+Grocery stores, hotels, shops selling books and newspapers, pharmacies and free-standing large-format furniture stores will operate with limited function.

 Public gatherings in Poland are limited to five people; participants must cover their nose and mouth, and maintain a distance of 1.5 meters from each other.